carinconc/carinconc.github.io/_teaching/2024-spring-teaching-1.md

 **LEARNING OBJECTIVES**

-This course aims to reinforce the student’s knowledge of structured programming and introduce students to the Object-Oriented Programming (OOP) paradigm.
+This course aims to reinforce the students' knowledge of structured programming and introduce them to the object-oriented programming (OOP) paradigm.
 To develop their programming skills, students will learn:

 - Structured Programming principles.
 - Object-oriented programming principles.